Sophisticated analytics, high-quality execution, strict adherence to regulatory and compliance requirements and an unmatched expertise in risk

 Statisticians typically work full time.

-Employment of statisticians is projected to grow 34 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of statisticians is projected to grow 34 percent over the next ten years, much faster than the average for all occupations.
 Growth is expected to result from more widespread use of statistical analysis to make informed business, healthcare, and policy decisions.
 In addition, the large increase in available data from the Internet will open up new areas for analysis.

 A substantial amount of data is generated from Internet searching and the use of social media, smartphones, and other mobile devices.
 Businesses, particularly those in the retail, finance, and insurance industries, will increasingly need statisticians to organize, analyze, and sort through the data for commercial reasons.
 Analyses will help companies improve their business processes, design and develop new products, and advertise products to potential customers.